department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/FrontEnd/Testing/UnitTesting.md

 ```

 ### Why?
-Targeting rendered text, role, or accessibility label reduces test fragility because moving an element into/out of a child component, changing props, or adding/removing sibling components does not break the test.
-This type of test is simpler to read and write because it ignores implementation details, focusing instead on what the user expects to see in rendered output.
-Further, targeting accessibility label or role ensures screen readers read the correct label and/or role to the user, preventing a11y regressions.
+This method reduces test fragility because moving an element into/out of a child component, changing props, or adding/removing sibling components does not break the test.
+Targeting accessibility label or role ensures screen readers read the correct label and/or role to the user, preventing a11y regressions.
+Finally, this type of test is simpler to read and write because it ignores implementation details, focusing instead on what the user expects to see in rendered output.

 ### More information
 - React Testing Library's [guiding principles](https://testing-library.com/docs/guiding-principles)